GoogleCloudPlatform/mqtt-cloud-pubsub-connector/README.md

 To setup a development environment, we designed a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) that includes all the necessary tooling and Visual Studio Code (VS Code) extensions that you need to work on this project.
-We use this dev container to build the project from both VS Code and the command line.
+We use this dev container to build the project from both VS Code and the command-line.

 ### Dev container configuration